howdyai/botkit/docs/index.md

 With these two building blocks, almost any type of conversation can be created.

-To organize the things a bot says and does into useful units, botkit bots have a subsystem available for [creating tasks]() which contain one or more [multi-message conversations]().
+To organize the things a bot says and does into useful units, botkit bots have a subsystem available for managing [multi-message conversations]().
 Conversations add features like the ability to ask a question, queue several messages at once, and track when an interaction has ended.
 Handy!

 After a bot has been told what to listen for and how to respond, it is ready to be connected to a stream of incoming messages.
 Currently, botkit can handle [3 different types of incoming messages from Slack].